Coritiba Foot Ball Club: 1985 – Brasileirão champion

 In the same year as their national title, Coritiba also won the Torneio Maurício Fruet, as well as participating in two friendly games against Cerro Porteño.
 They drew 0–0 in their first friendly, hosted in Asuncion (Paraguay), but won the second 2–0 in Couto Pereira.

-In 1986, Coritiba played Copa Libertadores da America, becoming the first team from the state to win the competition.
+In 1986, Coritiba made their Copa Libertadores debut, becoming the first team from the state to participate in the competition.
 In this year, Coritiba won the Campeonato Paranaense.
 In 1987, Coritiba were invited to join Clube dos 13 and participate in Copa União (União Cup).

 In 1989, Coritiba won the Campeonato Paranaense.
 In this year, they played a good campaign in Brasileirão, but refused to agree to a change in the calendar of play which meant the club were to play the day before playing Vasco da Gama – their main opponent in their group.
-Coritiba therefore did not go to the match against Santos, supposed to be held in Juiz de Fora, and was punished by CBF with an automatic loss of 1–0, the loss of five points and thus fell to Série B. On June 18, Coritiba beat the Japanese national team 1–0 in Couto Pereira.
+Coritiba therefore did not go to the match against Santos, supposed to be held in Juiz de Fora, and was punished by CBF with an automatic loss of 1–0, the loss of five points and thus fell to Série B. On June 18, Coritiba beat the Japan national team 1–0 in Couto Pereira.

 1990s

 In the year of 1990, the drama of the previous year was still being felt.
 The club entered a new crisis, which eventually spanned the first half of the decade.
 Nevertheless, Coritiba made a good performance in Copa do Brasil of 1991, reaching the semi-finals.
 After two years in Série B, in 1992, Coritiba moved once again up a division, falling yet again in 1993.
 In 1995, with a loss to Matsubara, Evangelino Neves was pressed to leave the club. Édison Mauad, Sérgio Prosdócimo and Joel Malucelli assumed presidency and fought to beat public doubts about the club.
 They were successful, and Coritiba moved back up to Série A.

 In the state competition, however, Coritiba's winning spell was over.
 They came close in 1995 in an exciting final against rival Paraná (team), but unfortunately Coritiba eventually lost the match, held in Pinheirão, 1–0.
 The team came close again in 1996, but did not reach the final.

 In 1997, Coritiba were the champions of the Festival Brasileiro de Futebol.
 Although the championship was not as highly regarded as others they had previously won, the club were struggling so the title was very well celebrated by the Coritiba fans.
 In the next year, January 19, Coritiba won 3–1 in a friendly against the Jamaica national team, who a month later participated in the World Cup.
 In the 1998 Brasileirão, Coritiba produced a great performance, ending the first phase in third place.
 In the knockout phase though, they were eliminated by Portugal, ending the competition in sixth place.

-In 1999, Coritiba returned to the Campeonato Paranaense, winning after nine years state title hiatus.
+In 1999, Coritiba returned to the Campeonato Paranaense, winning the state title after a nine-year hiatus.